Home / Cobweb Spiders / Western Black Widow (Latrodectus hesperus)

 Eggs

 The eggs attached to the mother’s web are pear-shaped with their color being whitish-yellow or pear-shaped.
-In a particular sac, there are about 200 eggs which hatch in two weeks from being laid.
+In a particular sac, there are about 200 eggs that hatch within two weeks of being laid.

 Western Black Widow Egg Sac